-She ran her hand up and down my forearm.
+She ran her hand around my chest.
 “I don’t mind.
 You’re worth it.”

 I lay back down beside her.
 Side by side we looked up at the ceiling.

 “I really do feel differently,” I said.
-“Like Ward Cleaver—or, I don’t know, Donna Reed’s husband.”
+“Like Ward Cleaver—or whatever the name of Donna Reed’s husband was.”

 “Hmm,” said Cat.
 “This doesn’t bode well for me.”

-“Are you saying you don’t wanna vacuum in high heels, a dress, and pearls?”
+“Are you saying you’re not gonna wanna vacuum our house while wearing high heels, a dress, and pearls?”

-“Have you ever known me to vacuum in anything?”
+“Have you ever known me to vacuum the house at all?
+Wearing anything?”